 Your Sendle account allows you to manage the three main components of parcel delivery—quoting, booking and tracking.

-The batch order uploader helps you to save time by allowing you to upload and book up to 100 orders at the same time using a spreadsheet of delivery information.
+The CSV Batch Upload Tool helps you to save time by allowing you to upload and book up to 100 orders at the same time using a spreadsheet of delivery information.
 You can then download one file of labels, and get back to your day.

 View the tool and download the full guide from your dashboard.

-Below is more information you need to master the Batch order uploader:
+Below is more information you need to master the CSV Batch Upload Tool: